sparkflows/sparkflows-docs/docs/installation-upgrading/configuring-kerberos.rst

 Steps for generating the keytab for Fire
 ----------------------------------------

 Below are the steps for generating the keytab file. **We have chosen fire as the principal name.
-But you can have it as any user you are running Sparkflows Fire with**.
+But you can have it as any user you are running Fire with**.

 * **Start kadmin.local and add the new principal** ``fire@EXAMPLE.COM``::